Siddhantkr19/CRUD-OPERATION/README.md

 # CRUD-OPERATION
 🛠️ CRUD Operation using Java and Spring Boot This project demonstrates fundamental CRUD operations (Create, Read, Update, Delete) using Java, Spring Boot, and MongoDB.
-It's a simple yet robust backend application that allows interaction with a MongoDB database through RESTful APIs.
-Ideal for learners exploring backend development .
+Features:
+- RESTful API endpoints for all CRUD functionalities
+- MongoDB integration for seamless data storage
+- Error handling and validation for stable performance